Sedation/immobilization protocols

 References

-iGreer LL, Jenne KJ and Diggs HE (2001) Medetomidine-ketamine anesthesia in red-eared slider turtles (Trachemys scripta elegans).
-Journal of the American Association for Laboratory Animal Science 40(3), 8–11
+bGreer LL, Jenne KJ and Diggs HE (2001) Medetomidine-ketamine anesthesia in red-eared slider turtles (T rachemys scripta elegans ).
+Journal of the American Association for Laboratory Animal Science 40(3), 8-11

-jMans C, Drees R, Sladky KK, Hatt JM and Kircher PR (2013) Effects of body position and extension of the neck and extremities on lung volume measure via computed tomography in red-eared slider turtles (Trachemys scripta elegans).
-Journal of the American Veterinary Medical Association 243(8), 1190–1196
+dMans C, Drees R, Sladky KK, Hatt JM and Kircher PR (2013) Effects of body position and extension of the neck and extremities on lung volume measure via computed tomography in red-eared slider turtles ( Trachemys scripta elegans ).
+Journal of the American Veterinary Medical Association 243(8), 1190-1196

 Sedative combinations for fish

+The dose rates below are for induction of anaesthesia.
+A lower dose (approximately 20-25% of the induction dose rate) is required for maintenance of anaesthesia in a separate container or using a recirculating system.
 All anaesthetics are administered by immersion and the stage of anaesthesia reached is determined by the concentration used and the duration of exposure, since absorption continues throughout the period of immersion.
-There are significant species differences in their response to the drugs and it is advised that the lower dose rates are used for unfamiliar species, marine and tropical fish.
+There are significant species differences in the response to drugs and it is advised that lower dose rates are used for unfamiliar species, marine and tropical fish.
 Many products and stock solutions should be kept in a dark bottle and protected from light.
 Ideally, the anaesthetic solution should be made up using water from the tank or pond of origin to minimize problems due to changes in water chemistry.
 It should be used on the day of preparation and well aerated during use.
-Food should be withheld for 12–24 hours before anaesthesia to reduce the risk of regurgitation, which may cause damage to gill tissues.
+Food should be withheld for 12-24 hours before anaesthesia to reduce the risk of regurgitation, which may cause damage to gill tissues.
 Monitoring heart rate during prolonged procedures using a Doppler probe or ultrasound scanner is advisable since this is a direct reflection of the level of anaesthesia.
 Following the procedure, anaesthetized fish should be returned to clean water from their normal environment to allow recovery.

 - Tricaine mesilate (MS-222) (50–250 mg/l by immersion) produces an acidic solution and should be buffered with sodium bicarbonate to maintain the same pH as the original environmental water conditions.
 The dry powder is very soluble in water and can be added directly or a stock solution can be made up to facilitate accurate dosing.

-- Benzocaine (25–200 mg/l by immersion) is insoluble in water and must be dissolved in acetone or ethanol.
-For example, a stock solution of 100 g benzocaine/l of ethanol produces 100 mg/ml to facilitate accurate dosing.
+- Benzocaine (Optomease Vet) (25–200 mg/l by immersion) is insoluble in water and must be dissolved in acetone or ethanol (e.g. a stock solution of 100 g benzocaine/l of ethanol produces 100 mg/ml to facilitate accurate dosing).

-- 2-Phenoxyethanol (0.1–0.5 ml/l by immersion) must be whisked vigorously into the water to improve solubility.
+- 2-Phenoxyethanol (Aqua-sed) (0.1–0.5 ml/l by immersion) must be whisked vigorously into the water to improve solubility.